Honors Thesis - Course Information Psychology 4850E, 4851E, 4852E

 You should contact and consider working with multiple supervisors.
 You must list at least 6 potential supervisors that you would be willing to be supervised by.

 STEP 5.
-Between March 30th and the end of April, the matches will be generated.
-After Faculty have noted who they are prepared to take, your preference (i.e. the order in which you ranked potential supervisors on the supervisor ranking form) is the primary consideration in assigning students to supervisors – we will do the best we can to match you with a thesis supervisor as far up your list as possible.
-Some research areas are much more popular than others, however.
+Faculty will rank their choices of students.
+Matches will then be generated.
+We will do the best we can to match you with a thesis supervisor as far up your list as possible.
+Some research areas (e.g., clinical) are much more popular than others, however.
 Some people will not get their top choice, or maybe even their second or third choice, depending on who they have listed.
 It is in your interest to check out potential supervisors from a few different areas.
 We will never assign you to someone that you haven’t listed on your application – if a match isn’t possible given the list you’ve submitted, we will work with you to find an acceptable match.

 Frequently Asked Questions